mtrimpe/authzen/api/authorization-api-1_0.md

 ## Access Evaluations API Response {#access-evaluations-response}

 Like the request format, the Access Evaluations Response format for an Access Evaluations Request adds an `evaluations` array that lists the decisions in the same order they were provided in the `evaluations` array in the request.
-Each value of the evaluations array is typed as an Access Evaluation Response ({{access-evaluation-response}}).
+Each value of the evaluations array is typed as a Decision as defined in the Information Model ({{information-model}}).

 In case the `evaluations` array is present, it is RECOMMENDED that the `decision` key of the response will be omitted.
 If present, it can be ignored by the caller.